 Graduate students who hold University appointments of various percentages are considered to be making normal progress towards a degree if they carry the amount of credit indicated in the "Normal Load" column in the table that follows.
-A department may not require a student assistant to have a load greater than the normal load.
+A department may not require a graduate assistant to have a load greater than the normal load.
 Unless permission is granted by the adviser, students are not encouraged to carry loads above or below these guidelines.
-Maximum credit loads are as indicated; students must petition to carry more than the maximum number of units allowed by their appointments.
+Maximum credit loads are as indicated; students must petition to carry more than the maximum number of hours allowed by their appointments.

-The normal assistantship within the College of Education is 50% FTE; for a student to receive an appointment beyond 50%, the adviser and employing faculty or staff member must justify the request and stipulate that the additional work will not impede the student's progress toward his/her degree.
+The normal assistantship within the College of Education is 50% FTE; for a student to receive an appointment beyond 50%, the adviser and employing faculty or staff member must make a request justifying the request and stipulating that the additional work will not impede the student's progress toward his/her degree.
+Requests for exception should be sent to the Dean's Office, 38 Education.